johnpankowicz/govmetting-testbfg-2/src/Server/WebApp/NOTES UserSecrets.md

  ### Deploying to production
-When we publish the WebApp using the "Publish" dialog in Visual Studio, we will add the secret keys to the published appsettings.json file.
+When we publish the WebApp using the "Publish" dialog in Visual Studio, we will copy an appsettings.Production.json file over to the Publish folder.
+The setting in this will override those in appsettings.json.
 See the notes for "Deployment".